Suffer the Children by Mariah Richardson

-Suffer the Children is part of a series of plays about Delilah, a young girl exploring questions of community and coming-of-age in St. Louis.
-This dramatic piece looks at issues of race, white supremacy, gun violence, and immigration, highlighting the real fears that children, and adults, face today.
+Suffer the Children is a play by St. Louis playwright Mariah Richardson, a play in a series of plays about Delilah, a young girl exploring questions of community and coming-of-age in St. Louis.
+The school is on lock-down and surrounded by SWAT police.
+What does it all mean?
+This dramatic piece looks at the topical issues of race, white supremacy, gun violence, and immigration.
+Suffer the Children approaches these issues from real fears that children and many others in our society face, today.
 The play asks St. Louis audiences to lean in and listen to the words and seek restoration through the ideas of our young people.
-For more information on the show’s content guidelines, click here.
+For the show’s Content Transparency, click here.

 COCAwrites promotes the writing and development of new plays for multi-generational theatre audiences through collaboration and mentorship among professional and student playwrights, directors, actors, designers and dramaturgs.
 Students in this program workshop new plays and musicals written by professional composers and playwrights from around the country while having the chance to develop their own new plays and musicals with the mentorship of these leaders.
 This program combines directing, playwriting, acting, dramaturgy, design-tech, and stage management to bring professional and student written plays to life.
 COCA is thrilled to offer this training to students as new work gains attention and priority on all stages across America’s theatres.